 Work undertaken as part of the Twin It! campaign is supported by conferences on 3D which Europeana is organising in collaboration with Member States holding the Presidencies of the Council of the EU from January 2023 - June 2024.

 Under Sweden’s presidency of the Council (January-June 2023), a conference explored the importance of 3D and relevance to the cultural heritage sector.
 Under Spain’s Presidency of the Council (July-December 2023), a conference explored how to build the capacities of heritage professionals and institutions in creating and making available high-quality 3D data.
-And the theme of 3D will also be the focus of Europeana activities related to the Belgian Presidency (January-June 2024).
+And the theme of 3D was the focus of Europeana activities related to the Belgian Presidency (January-June 2024).

 Title: